datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 To register a special remote in your dataset and use it for file storage, you need to configure the service of your choice and *publish* the annexed contents to it.
 Afterwards, the published dataset (e.g., via :term:`GitHub` or :term:`GitLab`) stores the information about where to obtain annexed file contents from such that
 :command:`datalad get` works.
 Once you have configured the service of your choice, you can push your datasets Git history to the repository hosting service and the annexed contents to the special remote.
-But DataLad also makes it easy to push these different dataset contents exactly where they need to be automatically via a :term:`publication dependency`.
+DataLad also makes it easy to push these different dataset contents exactly where they need to be automatically via a :term:`publication dependency`.

 Exemplary walk-throughs for `Dropbox <https://dropbox.com>`_, `Amazon S3 buckets <https://aws.amazon.com/s3/?nc1=h_ls>`_, and `Git LFS  <https://github.com/git-lfs/git-lfs>`__ can be found in the upcoming sections in this chapter.
 But the general workflow looks as follows: